Head to Head Contrast: Southern Missouri Bancorp (SMBC) versus The Competition

 |0.95%

-Southern Missouri Bancorp has a beta of 0.99, meaning that its share price is 1% less volatile than the S&P 500.
-Comparatively, Southern Missouri Bancorp’s peers have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.
+Southern Missouri Bancorp has a beta of 0.99, indicating that its stock price is 1% less volatile than the S&P 500.
+Comparatively, Southern Missouri Bancorp’s peers have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.

-50.1% of Southern Missouri Bancorp shares are owned by institutional investors.
-Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-15.1% of Southern Missouri Bancorp shares are owned by company insiders.
-Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+50.1% of Southern Missouri Bancorp shares are held by institutional investors.
+Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+15.1% of Southern Missouri Bancorp shares are held by company insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary